Preparing to relocate to Denmark

 Moving your personal belongings

-Read more about custom regulations on the website of the The Danish Customs Agency
+Read more about customs regulations on the website of the Danish Customs Agency

 Moving companies

-There are many moving companies that you can choose from, and here are a few suggestions.
+There are several moving companies that can help you relocate.
+Here are a few of our suggestions:

 Travelling to Aarhus

-Aarhus University has made an overview of different travel options when travelling to Aarhus.
+Aarhus University has put together an overview of the different ways to travel to Aarhus.

 See the Getting to Aarhus and Aarhus University page